invicnaper/AIOstack/docs/_build/html/_sources/methods.rst.txt

 There are many methods to deploy Openstack, here is a list of the supported methods

-- rdo packstack <default>
+- rdo packstack
+- devstack
 - openstack-ansible
-- devstack
 - TripleO
 - Fuel